ikluft/prefvote/README.md

 - As with the STV results, the first table in the example is the final ranking order of the voting results.
 It indicates selected, tied, and placed candidates as above.
 There is no concept of eliminated candidates in the Schulze method.
 After the winner is found in each round, the vote is re-run for as many rounds as needed until all the candidates are ordered in the result.

-- The victory matrix shows the voting results with how much each candidate on the row labels are preferred over candidates on the column labels.
+- The margin-of-victory matrix shows the voting results with how much each candidate on the row labels are preferred over candidates on the column labels.
 Negative numbers mean the other candidate is more preferred.
 There is a "not applicable" icon in each cell diagonally down the middle where each candidate cannot be compared to themselves.
-A Condorcet winner is easily visible as having all positive numbers (and heavy check-mark icons) compared against all other candidates.
+The matrix always has an inverse symmetry because the same pair of candidates compared on the other side of the diagonal will be opposite - with A-B vs B-A, one of them must negative and opposite of the other.
+A Condorcet winner is easily visible as having all positive numbers (and check-mark icons) compared against all other candidates.